-Eligible to apply are American citizens and lawful permanent residents including, but not limited to, persons who are African American, Hispanic/Latino, Asian, Native American, or Puerto Rican, as well as other individuals who will add diversity to the field of law and social science, such as persons with disabilities and LGBTQ persons.
+Eligible are American citizens and lawful permanent residents including, but not limited to, persons who are African American, Asian American, Hispanic/Latino, Native American, or Puerto Rican, as well as other individuals who will add diversity to the field of law and social science, such as LGBT individuals and those with disabilities.

-Applications will be considered only from sophomores and juniors, that is, students who have completed at least the sophomore year and who have not received a bachelor's degree by the time the fellowship begins.
-Applicants must have a Grade Point Average of at least 3.0 (on a 4.0 scale) and be moving toward an academic major in the social sciences or humanities.
+Applications will be considered only from sophomores and juniors, that is, students who have completed at least their sophomore year and who have not received a bachelor’s degree by the time the fellowship begins.
+Applicants must have a grade point average of at least 3.0 (on a 4.0 scale) and be moving toward an academic major in the social sciences or humanities.

 PROGRAM, TENURE AND STIPEND

 Four summer research fellowships will be awarded each year.
-Each student will be assigned to an American Bar Foundation Research Professor who will involve the student in the professor's research project and who will act as mentor during the student's tenure.
+Each student will be assigned to an American Bar Foundation Research Professor who will involve the student in the professor’s research project and who will act as a mentor during the student’s tenure.
 The students also will participate in a series of seminars and field visits to acquaint them with the many facets of sociolegal research and the legal system.
-The students will work at the American Bar Foundation's offices in Chicago, Illinois for 35 hours a week for a period of 8 weeks, typically from early June to late July.
+The students will work at the American Bar Foundation’s offices in Chicago, IL for 35 hours a week for a period of 8 weeks, typically from early June to late July.
 Each student will receive a stipend of $3,600.

 Applicants for the Summer Research Fellowships must provide the following:

-- 2 brief essays on the topics indicated in the application form
+- Two brief essays on the topics indicated in the application form

 - Official transcripts of all academic courses completed at the time of application

 - One letter of recommendation from a faculty member familiar with the student’s work

-Each year, completed applications (including transcript and letter of recommendation) are due no later than February 15, 2017.
+Completed applications, including the transcript and letter of recommendation, are due no later than February 15, 2017.
 Due to the volume of applications, late applications cannot be reviewed.
-Awards will be announced by April 15.
+Awards will be announced by April 15, 2017.